Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Local Forms

 We will need the following standard results on local maps \cite[Section6]{BlohmannLFT}: \begin{proposition} The following properties hold. \begin{enumerate} \item The composition of local maps is local; \item The direct product of local maps is local; \item Let $F_i\to M$ be fibre bundles, for $i\in\{1,2,3\}$, with sections $\calPhi_i$, and let $f\colon \calPhi_1\times\calPhi_2\to\calPhi_3$ be a local map.
 Then the maps

 are local for all $\varphi_i\in\calPhi_1$.\qedhere \end{enumerate} \end{proposition}

 \end{definition}

-We will make extensive use of the notion of local forms on $\Sigma \times \calPhi$, which are defined as a bicomplex of differential forms (Remark \ref{rmk:diffForms} which only depend on a finite jet of a section $\phi\in\calPhi$.
-More precisely:\footnote{For further details beyond what we will present here, see See \cite{Takens,Anderson:1989}} \begin{definition}[Local forms and vector fields] A local form on a fibre bundle $F\to \Sigma$ is an element of
+We will make extensive use of the notion of local forms on $\Sigma \times \calPhi$, which are defined as a bicomplex of differential forms (Remark \ref{rmk:diffForms}) which only depend on a finite jet of a section $\phi\in\calPhi$.
+More precisely:\footnote{For further details beyond what we will present here, see See \cite{Takens,Anderson:1989}}